Andres-Coronado/qna-bot-LS/README.md

 Bot Framework v4 using cards bot sample

-This bot has been created using [Microsoft Bot Framework][1], it shows how to create a bot that uses rich cards to enhance your bot design.
+This bot has been created using [Microsoft Bot Framework][1], it shows how to use CLI  and QnA from Language Studio From Azure Services

 ## Prerequisites